charleszhang418/Personal-Portfolio/README.md

 # Personal Website for Charles Zhang
-Check out at www.chenhaozhang.com
+Hey, this is Charles!
+Check out my personal website at www.chenhaozhang.com
-- Currently with basic ideas and functions
-- TODO:
-  - Context, format for Experiences&Projects